Updates (October 2025 to December 2025)

 Univariate

-How can I customize the data visibility on a Board?
+Customizing data visibility on a Board

 By default, the data in the dashboards is shown for the Last 1 day across All Environments.
 You can modify these settings to display the analytics according to your requirements.
 For example, let us say you wish to view the analytics for the Sandbox environment for the last month.
 Then, from the top right corner of the Dashboard, you can select Sandbox from the Environments drop-down and Custom from the Duration drop-down.
 Further, you can specify the date and time range for Traceable to show the analytics.
 The data in the widgets is changed to show the analytics according to your selected settings.